 Are you looking for new ways to make your favourite bread healthier and more flavourful?
 Then let’s talk about millet flour!
 Have you never heard of millet before?
 After reading this you will know everything you need to know about millet flour!

 Millet flour is a versatile baking ingredient with a sweet and nutty flavour.
 It’s made from ground millet seeds and has a light texture which is appealing to many bakers.
 It’s also rich in fibre and antioxidants, as well as a gluten-free flour choice.

 Millet is a mild-flavoured grain that is often toasted before cooking.
 It has the subtle flavour of corn, but is slightly sweeter and holds nutty flavours when cooked.
 Similar to rice, it doesn’t have much taste on its own.
 But if you want some extra flair with your food, millet is an excellent addition.

 Millet is great for those who want to feel healthier and live longer.
-It can help in lowering down blood sugar and cholesterol levels.
+It can help in lowering blood sugar and cholesterol levels.
 It also serves as a protection against certain types of cancers.
 To top it off, one of the best things about millet is it’s gluten-free!

 You don’t have to be celiac or on a strict diet if you’re interested in starting this delicious food trend.
 This is perfect for anyone looking to get into the healthy lifestyle game.

 Millet flour is a great way to infuse your baked goods with an earthier, more organic flavour.
 It can be a substitute for all-purpose flour in some recipes, but it’s best when combined with other flour types.
-Using solely millet flour for baking might end with a bland and heavy-textured bread.
+Using solely millet flour for baking will end in a bland and heavy-textured bread.

 We can relieve the bitterness of millet by removing the oxidized oils from its shell.
 To do this, sort out and rinse the cereal in water at a moderate temperature.
 This is to avoid ruining it entirely with cold liquid.
 After 2-3 minutes you will need to drain off any excess water before mixing it up for consumption.